ericelliott/feature-toggle/README.md

 }
 ```

 Also supports AMD and standalone.
+Just load the UMD module in the `./dist` folder.

 ## What is a feature toggle?